pluralsight/guides/draft/other/linux-system-administration/article.md

 >The first process started by the kernel at boot time (`PID=1`) is called **systemd** in modern Linux distributions.
 This process is responsible for starting several other processes, which in turn start more, until the operating system is fully functional.

 Additionally, each process is associated with the user who started it.
 This *user* can be an actual person, or an account used by the system for its operation.
-What we talked in the previous section (*Section 2 - Permissions*) apply here: a process only has access to the system resources that its associated user account is allowed to utilize.
+What we discussed in the previous section (*Section 2 - Permissions*) applies here as well: a process only has access to the system resources that its associated user account is allowed to utilize.
 In other words, if a process **A** was started by `user1`, and such account does not have write permissions in a given file, the process will not be permitted to write to that file either.

 To display a snapshot of all the processes currently running in our system, we will use `ps`.
 When executed without arguments, this command will return **only** the processes owned by the current user.
 More useful information is available by using the `aux` or `-ef` options.
-Since the output in both cases can be **very** long, we can pipe the output to a *pager* such as less to inspect it more easily:
+Since the output in both cases can be **very** long, we can pipe the output to a *pager* such as `less` to inspect it more easily:

 ```
 ps aux | less